 - Internships: Students in receipt of Cambridge Bursaries carrying out unpaid internships during the vacations can apply for grants to support this work.
 Those not in receipt of such bursaries can apply to the travel grant fund for this purpose.

 - Prizes and scholarships: These are awarded annually for academic excellence and achievement in other fields

 Most UK students, and many overseas students, also have access to a variety of other sources of funding in addition to those listed above.
 For more details see the University website - note especially the Cambridge Bursary and the Tuition Fee Loan.

 Also, each year a small number of international students (often 20 across the University) are funded by a bursary from the Cambridge Trust.
 International candidates holding offers (conditional or firm) will be sent information about how to apply, early in the calendar year in which they are due to start their course at Cambridge.
 For more information, see this link.

-As always, if you would like to ask specific questions but cannot find the information you need, get in touch with us using the details in the right sidebar.
+As always, if you would like to ask specific questions but cannot find the information you need, get in touch with us using the details at the bottom of this page.

 To enable applicants to come to interview in Cambridge, St Catharine's is pleased to provide support for travel costs to students who are in local authority care and/or are currently in receipt of free school meals and who attend a UK maintained sector school/college.
 Public transport travel costs will be reimbursed, and we will contact eligible applicants directly with further information when they are invited to interview.